top of page

 • Core belief: “I’m a failure.”

-• Feeling: Shame / anxiety
+• Feeling: Shame / anxiety.

-• Behavior: Escape into porn for relief
+• Behavior: Escape into porn for relief.

 Your brain isn’t addicted to porn as much as it’s addicted to what porn does for you in the moment: numb, soothe, distract, reassure, control.

 To reshape your core beliefs, you don’t start by yelling at yourself to stop.
 You start by listening for what you believe.
-What is your mind trying to convince you of in the moment when you feel the most temptation.
+What is your mind trying to convince you of in the moment when you feel the most temptation?

 The 3-Step Process to Reshape Core Beliefs

-1) Catch the sentence beneath the urge
+1) Catch the Sentence Beneath the Urge

 Urges usually come with a story.
 Your job is to find the sentence your mind is repeating right before the craving intensifies.
+Ask yourself:

 • “What am I feeling right now?”